EECS3311F25/fridge_finder/README.md

     USER INSTALLATION

-    Install fridge finder as a apk.
+    Install fridge finder as an apk.